OthankQ/100-days-of-code/r1-log.md

 ### R1D69
 Finished up to lecture #180 of Zero to Mastery course!
 Handled a lot of version control scenarios using Git and @github.
 I think I'm starting to get the hang of it now.
 Also, thank you @js_tut for the book!
 Can't wait to learn from it!

+### R1D70
+Finished lecture #190 of Zero to Mastery course!
+Started the React section and got to build components!
+Also started a website project with a friend of mine and did some good amount of structuring and styling on it!